-This month-long residency in one of The Banff Centre's Leighton Artists' Colony studios enables writers to work on their manuscripts, receive individual consultations with faculty, and participate in round-table discussions.
-A preeminent space for long form journalism, this residency emphasizes the strengths of classic long form journalism: thorough and articulate reporting, distinctive story-telling, literary devices, and—as always—captivating writing.
+This month-long residency in one of the Leighton Artists' Colony studios enables writers to work on their manuscripts, receive individual consultations with faculty, and participate in round-table discussions.
+A preeminent space for long form journalism, this residency emphasizes the strengths thorough and articulate reporting, distinctive story-telling, literary devices, and—as always—captivating writing.

 What does the program offer?